melezhik/swat/README.md

 Follow prove utility documentation for variety of values you may set here.
 Default value for options is  `-v`.
 Here is another examples:

-- `-q -s' -  run tests in randome and quite mode
+- `-q -s` -  run tests in randome and quite mode

 # Dependencies